viamrobotics/docs/docs/registry/create/_index.md

 {{< alert title="Note" color="note" >}}
 For an example featuring a sensor, see [MCP300x](https://github.com/viam-labs/mcp300x-adc-sensor).

-For additional examples use the [modular resources search](https://docs.viam.com/registry/#modular-resources) to examples of the model you are implementing, and click on the model's link to be able to browse its code.
+For additional examples use the [modular resources search](https://docs.viam.com/registry/#modular-resources) to search for examples of the model you are implementing, and click on the model's link to be able to browse its code.
 {{< /alert >}}

 When implementing built-in methods from the Viam Python SDK in your model, be sure your implementation of those methods returns any values designated in the built-in function's return signature, typed correctly.